arpitthakur/arpitthakur.github.io/_posts/2020-01-24-Git-Cheatsheet.md

 Git is a open source control software designed to handle everything from small to very large projects.
 Git is easy to learn and understand.

 The terminal

 Terminal is a way to interact with your operating system directly.

 CD command

-CD command is used to change the directory. cd folder name
+CD command is used to change the directory.

+cd folder name
 For going back to window drive cd..

-					Website for download Git
+Website to download Git
 http://git-scm.com

 CONFIGURE TOOLING
 Configure user information from all local repositories. git config --global user.name"[name]" sets the name you want to be attached to your commit transaction.